Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 > Not Cheap

 It is a hard choice when it comes to which is the best Hyperlite Mountain Gear (HMG) backpack.
-They are all made out of super lightweight Dyneema Composite Hybrid Fabric and all are great backpacks.
-But I prefer the Southwest over the Windrider due to the rear fabric pocket, compared to the mesh pocket on the Windrider.
+They are all made out of super lightweight Dyneema Composite Hybrid Fabric, and all are great backpacks.
+I prefer the Southwest over the Windrider due to the rear fabric pocket, compared to the mesh pocket on the Windrider.
 However, if you are hiking in areas where you would prefer an open mesh pocket to air out wet gear, then the HMG Windrider is a better option.

 The HMG Windrider comes in 40L, 55L, and 70L versions, with the 55-liter being the most popular.
-If you are committing to ultralight backpacking, the rest of your gear is lightweight and compact then the 40L is a good option.
+If you are committing to ultralight backpacking, the rest of your gear is lightweight and compact, then the 40L is a good option.

 Overall, the Hyperlite Mountain Gear Windrider is a great thru-hiking backpack and perfect for wet trails where you might want to use the mesh pockets to dry your wet gear while backpacking.